www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_12_Lab_a.md

 1. In the Azure portal, navigate back to the blade displaying the deployment slots of the App Service web app.

-1. In the Azure portal, on the blade displaying the App Service web app deployment slots, in the row displaying the production slot, set the value in the **TRAFFIC %** column to 50.
+1. In the Azure portal, on the blade displaying the App Service web app deployment slots, in the row displaying the staging slot, set the value in the **TRAFFIC %** column to 50.
 This will automatically set the value of **TRAFFIC %** in the row representing the production slot to 50.

 1. On the blade displaying the App Service web app deployment slots, select **Save**.